engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/manual-tests.md

 - Accessability -  "I have achromatic vision and these colors look identical to me."
 - Transparency - "I was playing around with it for a couple minutes and now have no idea how to get back."
 - Breaking it - "I bet the dev forgot these things can interact with each other if I load them differently."
+- Security Testing: Testing the software to ensure that it is secure and protected against any possible attacks or vulnerabilities.

 We can automate supporting processes for manual testing, e.g. we can statically analyse if every image on a webpage has an alt text, but it becomes unpractical to analyse if the alt text correctly describes the image.
 The same with design systems.
 We can statically verify our system is